fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
 > If your router does not have the option of setting a DNS server, you won't be able to block ads for all devices on your network automatically.
-Instead you'll have to <a href="https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245#3-manually-configure-each-device-9" target="_blank">configure each device's DNS</a> or turn of DHCP on your router (if possible) and use Pi-Hole as the DHCP server.
+Instead you'll have to <a href="https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245#3-manually-configure-each-device-9" target="_blank">configure each device's DNS</a> or turn off DHCP on your router (if possible) and use Pi-Hole as the DHCP server.

 You should now be set up for Pi-Hole to be the DNS server for your whole network.
 If you added Pi-Hole's IP address as the DNS server in your router, devices will gradually begin querying Pi-Hole as they renew their DHCP leases and get the updated DNS server.